-Elizabeth Warren — a strong contender for America’s next VP — has already called for tough new requirements in exchange for taxpayer dollars, including prohibiting share repurchases, dividends, and executive bonuses; requiring CEOs to personally certify their company’s compliance; and adding worker directors to boards.
+Elizabeth Warren — a strong contender for America’s next VP — has already called for tough requirements in exchange for taxpayer dollars, including prohibiting share repurchases, dividends, and executive bonuses; requiring CEOs to personally certify their company’s compliance; and adding worker directors to boards.

 Buybacks, in particular, are finding themselves in the spotlight, after soaring in recent years to a scale that’s even getting shareholders worried.

 “It concerns us that, in the wake of the financial crisis, many companies have shied away from investing in the future growth of their companies.
 Too many companies have cut capital expenditure and even increased debt to boost dividends and increase share buybacks.”

 ~ Laurence Fink, chair and CEO, BlackRock

 By raising the stock price, buybacks have a disproportionate influence on directors’ pay cheques.
 And they deplete companies’ coffers, leaving them exposed when times are bad — just as they are now.
 With stories emerging of US airlines having “spent 96% of free cash flow last decade on buying back their own shares”, boards should expect bailouts to bring harsh limitations to the practice.

 In the face of all these potential changes hanging over boards, you could expect them to play it safe.
 But here’s the positive news: they haven’t waited for government funds to act.